xixigeek/xixigeek.github.io/_posts/2020-01-17-leetcode-day1.markdown

 layout: post
 title: LeetCode Day1
 date: 2020-01-17 13:58:35 -0500
-description: Now I'm trying to find a job in the USA, although I have already worked for many years my friends suggest to me that I should do some LeetCode.So Let's do it! # Add post description (optional)
+description: Now I'm trying to find a job in the USA, although I have already worked for many years my friends suggest to me that I should do some LeetCode.So Let's do it!
+LeetCode 1,7,13 # Add post description (optional)
 tags: [LeetCode, Software] # add tag
 ---

 Now I'm trying to find a job in the USA, although I have already worked for many years my friends suggest to me that I should do some LeetCode.So Let's do it!

-### LeetCode 1
+### LeetCode 1 Two Sum

 https://leetcode.com/problems/two-sum/